thompsonlabs/taskmaster/README.md

      of dedicated pool Worker resources on-hand to immediately service tasks and provides the ability to scale up (and back down) from there as necessary.

-*    Where there is an expectation that there will be really low or really high throughput demands (especially where the delivery will be sporadic in nature) then one of the alternative pool implementations in this package may well be a better fit.
+*    Where there is an expectation that there will be really low or really high throughput demands (especially where the delivery will be sporadic in nature) then one of the alternative pool implementations in this package may be a better fit.

 Please see the full package [Documentation](https://godoc.org/github.com/thompsonlabs/taskmaster) for further information.

 ## Installation

-Use the go command
+Use the `go` command